Faysal-Ahmed-Aweys/Muhammad-Ali/README.md

 ### **Fonts**

-I used open sans font from google fonts and sans serif font.
+I used open sans font from google fonts for headings, sans serif font for links and serif for content on the pages.
 These together keep the website clean and the content, easy to read.

 ## **Current common Features on all pages**